Quick Escape ➡︎

 • We require 66% (two-thirds) of front-of-house staff to be trained and encourage back-of-house to participate.

 • We provide the trained Safe Bars with a dated decal for their front window or door.
 Once one bar gets the label, others want it too.
-It makes sense: Why would you want your venue to be seen as less safe than the one down the street?
+It makes sense: Why would you NOT want to let your community and regulars know that your staff is trained to keep every guest safe?

 Request a Training